 If you do experience a gallstone attack, the symptoms can be severe, and sometimes dangerous.
 Usually experienced as severe pain in the upper abdomen, upper back between the shoulder blades, or right shoulder, gallstone attacks can last anywhere from 20 minutes to a number of hours, and are often accompanied by nausea and vomiting.
 If you have gallbladder symptoms, seek medical help.
 Often times, gallbladder attacks are recurrent or will not go away on their own.

 Although very painful, gallstone attacks are usually not life-threatening as long as the gallstones remain in the gallbladder.
 However, if the gallstones migrate out of the gallbladder, serious problems can develop:

 If these complications do develop, and are left untreated, they can be fatal.

-Certain stones can be removed during an ERCP diagnostic exam.
+An endoscopic retrograde cholangiopancreatography (ERCP) combines endoscopy and x-ray.
+It may be done to diagnose gallstones.
+Certain stones can be removed during an ERCP exam.

 Keep in mind that gallstones that do not create symptoms are usually not treated.
 Once gallstones become symptomatic and are diagnosed, they can be treated in a number of ways.